-If you don’t have time to add your own favorite things, here are some options that are ready to go, from our affiliate Amazon!
+If you don’t have time to add your own favorite things, here are some options that are ready to go, from Amazon!

 Adding fresh fruit, especially fruit that is in season, can really make oatmeal a lot more exciting.
 Not only is adding color visually appealing which signals to our brains that it will taste good, but fruit has natural sugars which will naturally sweeten your oats.

 Here is a list of our favorite fresh fruit to add to our oatmeal: